Arttse/node.html-a/readme.md

 > Node.js module.
 Parse HTML and extract «a» elements.

+## Features
+- Nothing extra.
+- Fast and simple.
+- Small size (not bloated).
-Only using the fast [htmlparser2](https://github.com/fb55/htmlparser2).
+- Only using the fast [htmlparser2](https://github.com/fb55/htmlparser2).

 ## Install